sketchplugins/plugin-directory/README.md

 - [Unsplash](https://www.sketch.com/extensions/plugins/unsplash/), by Sketch BV: Unsplash Data Provider plugin, for Sketch 52+.
 - [Use Icon Fonts in Sketch](https://github.com/keremciu/sketch-iconfont), by Kerem Sevencan: Use icon fonts in sketch
 - [User Flows](https://github.com/abynim/userflows), by Aby Nimbalkar: Generate user walkthroughs from Artboards in Sketch.
-- [Vectary 3d](https://www.vectary.com/sketch/), by Vectary: Place your Sketch design into a predefined 3D mockup or your custom 3D element.
-Set your desired perspective in 3D and place the result into the scene with one click.
-- [Viewfinder Sketchplugin](https://github.com/ahmedmigo/viewfinder-sketchplugin), by Ahmed Genaidy: Easy access anywhere in you project file
 - [VisualEyes](https://github.com/loceye/sketch-visualeyes), by Loceye: Your professional AI design assistant.
 - [WeTransfer](https://github.com/wetransfer/sketch-plugin), by WeTransfer: Share artboards and pages via WeTransfer
 - [Whale Kit](https://github.com/jingwhale/whale-kit), by jingwhale: